-Fish farming is one of the numerous ways to create self-employment in Nigeria but of course it is one of the neglected aspect of agriculture in Nigeria.
+Fish farming is one of the numerous ways to create self-employment in Nigeria but of course, it is one of the neglected aspects of agriculture in Nigeria.

-It’s a fact that there are lots of potential money generating avenues in the agricultural sector that is yet abandoned and neglected by Nigerians.
+It’s a fact that there are lots of potential money-generating avenues in the agricultural sector that are yet abandoned and neglected by Nigerians.

-Fish Farming is a potential employment opportunity in Nigeria, and it is simple to set up a fish pond in your own back yard and it require very little initial capital.
+Fish Farming is a potential employment opportunity in Nigeria, and it is simple to set up a fish pond in your own back yard and it requires very little initial capital.

 The construction of a fish pond requires an area of land in your back yard, say, (7m by 10m rectangular area).

 Pond plant helps in regulating the temperature of the pond and it makes the pond look similar to their natural habitat.
-There are about three kind of pond plants
+There are about three kinds of pond plants

-Then fill up with water( be sure to check the alkaline level if it is the same with their natural habitat), it is very necessary to fill up and drain the pond for about two to four time to remove chemicals accompanying the cement. introduce the pond plants, allow the the pond for a period of a week or more before introducing the fingerlings.
+Then fill up with water( be sure to check the alkaline level if it is the same with their natural habitat), it is very necessary to fill up and drain the pond for about two to four-time to remove chemicals accompanying the cement. introduce the pond plants, allow the pond for a period of a week or more before introducing the fingerlings.